rawziNael/data-structures-and-algorithms/stack_queue/Read10.md

 # Approach & Efficiency
 Per the instructions I took the approaches that use O(1) Time, reassigning the nodes to what their next property should be instead of looping.

+# API
+Stacks methods:
+- Push() : it pushes the new node to the beginning of the stack.
+- Pop() : it removes the first node of the stack.
+- Peek() : it returns the value of the first element in the stack.
+- IsEmpty() : it returns a boolean telling us if the stack is empty or not.

+Queues methods:
+- Enqueue() : it pushes the new node to the end of the queue.
+- Dequeue() : it removes the first node of the queue.
+- Peek : it returns the value of the first element in the queue.
+- IsEmpty : it returns a boolean telling us if the queue is empty or not.